Dagic-zewdu/webook/README.md

  communication in an organization will make better work performance, effective time management, can reduce cost and can save a lot of paperwork. communication in a task can have an impact on what will be executed in quality, quantity, and effectiveness.
  </p>
 <p>
- Webook is web based system developed for orgnizatios inorder to improve their custom methode od communication
+ Webook is web based system developed for orgnizatios inorder to improve their custom methode od communication.[live demo](http://webook1.herokuapp.com/) employee id 123 and password 123
  </p>
  <h1>Avialiable scripts</h1>